Last Updated on by Karl

 GetResponse VS MailChimp: Pricing

-MailChimp and GetResponse’s pricing plans are totally different.
+MailChimp and GetResponse’s subscription plans are totally different.
 And this is where the controversy starts.

 MailChimp was always known as the cheaper, beginner-friendly email marketing platform.
 It still is…kind of.
 But there are some sneaky charges that begin to add up and cause a bunch of headaches.